hadley/adv-r/README.md

 * Beware caching: after changing the size of an image you may need to clear the cache before it is correctly updated.

+## Code of conduct

+Please note that Advanced R is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.